Great reasons to work with us

 We offer all our staff an extensive range of opportunities to help maximise their contribution to DFID’s work.

 Please note that these advertisements are for senior professional posts, overseas posts and staff locally employed in countries where we work.
 For all other vacancies in DFID, visit the Civil Service jobs website.

-Before you apply for a job with us, please read the following guidance on core competencies, assessment centres, security clearance and travel costs:
+Before you apply for a job with us, please read the following guidance:

-If you have ever worked for DFID, the Overseas Development Administration (ODA) or the Overseas Development Ministry (ODM), the Alumni Association is for you.
+Over time DFID has benefitted from an exceptionally talented and diverse group of employees.
+DFID’s alumni network maintains connections between current employees and alumni and improves access to organisational knowledge and experience.
+If you have worked for DFID, the Overseas Development Administration (ODA) or the Overseas Development Ministry (ODM), the Alumni Association is for you.
 It’s your first port of call for getting the latest news from fellow alumni, and updates about the work of the department.